kcsoukup/k8-namespace-provisioning/README.md

 ##### Prepare Helm for Install
 Add new repo that points to the raw repo path as used above

-`helm repo add k8-namespace-provisioning helm repo add k8-namespace-provisioning https://raw.githubusercontent.com/kcsoukup/k8-namespace-provisioning/main/`
+`helm repo add k8-namespace-provisioning https://raw.githubusercontent.com/kcsoukup/k8-namespace-provisioning/main/`

 Update new repo cache